 Step 5: Know where you should look

 Houses for rent are offered literally through hundreds of websites, and not all of them are reliable.
 So you have to be sure that you are not looking in the wrong places.
 Free sector rental properties are offered by estate agents, housing corporations, aggregator websites, and of course via social media.
 Just skip the latter.
 It may certainly be possible to find a rental property on Facebook or on the so trusted Marktplaats, but a lot of people are getting scammed there, especially with rental properties, because it involves large amounts of money.
 So pay close attention if you want to do it anyway.
-Only searching on the most famous websites such as Pararius and Funda will usually not work.
-There is quite a bit of supply there, but it is only a small part of the total, and they are usually not listed there first.
+Only searching on the most famous websites such as Pararius and Funda is often not enough.
+There is quite a bit of supply there, but it is only a small part of the total, and they are not always the first to list them.

 Step 6: Respond very fast